 Tip: If you would like to have your child looked after, you must register early.
 Due to the large number of interested parents, the childcare places are usually taken quickly.
-Many have to wait more than 6 months for a childcare place.
+Many have to wait several months for a childcare place.
 It is best to inquire about free places as early as possible.

 Care in a child day care centre is particularly beneficial for the language skills of your child.
 For children and adolescents who grow up with a mother tongue other than German, there are special language support offers in German in kindergarten and school.

 Tip: For your child to be successful at school, it is important that they speak German well.
 So take advantage of the language support offers!
 In some Federal States, participation in German support programmes is compulsory for those children.
 You can get information about German language support directly from your child’s day care centre or school, as well as from Migration Advice.

 • Family counselling

 • Child day care centres and schools (many day care centres and schools offer, for example, an “open day” where you can visit the day care centre or school on fixed dates.
 These open days are usually announced on the websites of the daycare centres.)

 In particular, children, adolescents and young adults who receive Citizen’s benefit or social assistance or whose parents receive supplementary child allowance or housing benefit have a fundamental legal right to educational and participation benefits.
 These include: